+2. Collection of information

-2.1 Regional office sources
+Regional office sources

-- 2.1.1 As a routine function, the regional offices should maintain a list of specific deficiencies, if any, in their regions.
-To ensure that this list is as clear and as complete as possible, it is understood that the regional offices take the following steps: - a) compare the status of implementation of the air navigation facilities and services with the regional air navigation plan documents and identify facilities, services and procedures not implemented; - review mission reports with a view to detecting deficiencies that affect safety, regularity and efficiency of international civil aviation; - make a systematic analysis of the differences with ICAO Standards and Recommended Practices filed by States to determine the reason for their existence and their impact, if any, on safety, regularity and efficiency of international civil aviation; - review aircraft accident and incident reports with a view to detect possible systems or procedures deficiencies; - e) review inputs, provided to the regional office by the users of air navigation services on the basis of Assembly Resolution A33-14, Appendix M; - f) assess and prioritize the result of a) to e) according to paragraph 4; - g) report the outcome to the State(s) concerned for resolution; and - h) report the result of g) above to the related PIRG for further examination, advice and report to the ICAO Council, as appropriate through PIRG reports.
+2.1 As a routine function, the regional offices are expected to maintain a list of specific deficiencies, if any, in their regions.
+To ensure that this list is as clear and as complete as possible, it is understood that the regional offices take the following steps:

+- a) compare the status of implementation of the air navigation facilities and services with the regional air navigation plan documents and identify facilities, services and procedures not implemented; - b) review mission reports with a view to detecting deficiencies that affect safety, regularity and efficiency of international civil aviation; - make a systematic analysis of the differences with ICAO Standards and Recommended Practices filed by States to determine the reason for their existence and their impact, if any, on safety; - d) review aircraft accident and incident reports with a view to detect possible systems or procedures deficiencies; - e) review inputs, provided to the regional office by the users of air navigation services on the basis of Assembly Resolution A33-14, Appendix M; - f) assess and prioritize the result of a) to e) according to paragraph 4; - g) report the outcome to the State(s) concerned for resolution; and - h) report the result of g) above to the related PIRG for further examination, advice and report to the ICAO Council, as appropriate through PIRG reports.

-2.2 States' sources
+States sources

-2.2.1 To collect information from all sources, States should, in addition to complying with the Assembly Resolution A31-10, establish reporting systems in accordance with the requirements in Annex 13, paragraph 7.3.
+2.2 To collect information from all sources, States should, in addition to complying with the Assembly Resolution A31-10, establish reporting systems in accordance with the requirements in Annex 13, paragraph 7.3.
 These reporting systems should be non-punitive in order to capture the maximum number of deficiencies.

-2.3 Users' sources
+Users sources

-2.3.1 Appropriate international organizations, including the International Air Transport Association (IATA) and the International Federation of Air Line Pilots' Associations (IFALPA), are valuable sources of information on deficiencies, especially those that are safety related.
+2.3 Appropriate international organizations, including the International Air Transport Association (IATA) and the International Federation of Air Line Associations (IFALPA) are valuable sources of information deficiencies, especially those that are safety related.
 In their capacity as users of air navigation facilities they should identify facilities, services and procedures that are not implemented or are unserviceable for prolonged periods or are not fully operational.
-In this context it should be noted that Assembly Resolution A33-14, Appendix M and several decisions of the Council obligate users of air navigation facilities and services to report any serious problems encountered due to the lack of implementation of air navigation facilities or services required by regional plans.
-It is emphasized that this procedure, together with the terms of reference of the PIRGs should form a solid basis for the identification, reporting and assisting in the resolution of non-implementation matters.
+In this context it should be noted that Assembly Resolution A33-14, Appendix M and several decisions of the Council obligate users air navigation facilities and services to report any serious problems encountered due to the lack of implementation of air navigation facilities or services required by regional plans.
+It is emphasized that this procedure, together with the terms of reference of the PIRGs should form a solid basis for identification, reporting and assisting in the resolution of nonimplementation matters.